ahungry/ahungry_silent_hero/README.md

 # Ahungry Silent Hero

-Give's the protagonist a chance to be a silent hero.
+Gives the protagonist a chance to be a silent hero.